 Examine Race and Ethnicity Across Perspectives and Disciplines

-The critical race and ethnic studies minor explores race and ethnicity within many social, political and historical contexts.
-Pairing this in-depth knowledge with nearly any major can better prepare you for careers in science, technology, business, law, government, public policy, nonprofits, the arts and more.
+The critical race and ethnic studies major and minor explore race and ethnicity within many social, political and historical contexts.
+This in-depth knowledge can better prepare you for careers in science, technology, business, law, government, public policy, nonprofits, the arts and more.

 The Value of Critical Race and Ethnic Studies